Alitejawi/jamf-tools/README.md

 # Jamf-tools

-## Useful tools to interact with Jamf
+## Useful tools to interact with machines through Jamf

 [**Script snippets**](https://github.com/Itejawi/jamf-tools/tree/master/Script%20snippets) are snippets that can be used in bigger scripts.